morkro/FrontBook/README.md

 		<tr>
 			<td><code>images/</code></td>
 			<td>
 				Contains all images for your project.
 You could also argue to move them into <code>meta/</code>, or rename the folder to something like <code>assets/</code>.
 I prefer them separated to have a seperate, unique build task.
-Currently, images are just copied to <code>dist/</code> but there could also be added an additional image optimization task.
+Currently, images are just copied to <code>dist/</code> but there could also be added an additional image optimization step.
 			</td>
 			<td>
 				<a href="https://github.com/morkro/FrontBook/blob/master/bin/assets#L58"><code>bin/assets</code></a>